wso2/docs-ei/en/streaming-integrator/docs/examples/handling-requests-with-errors.md

     Then Access the Streaming Integrator Tooling via the URL that appears in the start up log with the text `Editor Started on:`.

-2. Copy paste the following three Siddhi applications to three separate new files and save.
+2. Copy paste the following three Siddhi applications to four separate new files and save.
     ```
         @App:name("MappingErrorTest")